 When the questions are organized categorically, the user can find the necessary support article faster.

-In addition, if you are designing a help center, you should highlight the frequent questions and problems.
-These are the questions and requests customers face the most.
-It makes sense to showcase them at the top of the page.
-The PayPal help center is a prime example of a platform that lists all the common questions categorically that users tend to have.
+If you are designing a help center, you should highlight frequent questions and problems first.
+These are the questions and requests customers face the most and it only makes sense to showcase them at the top of the page.
+The PayPal help center is a prime example of a platform that lists all the common questions categorically that users usually ask.

 PayPal Help Center

-PayPal is a very popular online payment system that is used by businesses and individuals alike to make swift transactions.
-Its help page also contributes towards the company's massive popularity.
-The help center features dedicated sections and a list of common questions so that every user can easily find the relevant information he/she is looking for.
-Furthermore, you can get additional help in various other ways, like the contact customer support option, Community Forum, and the Resolution Center.
+PayPal is a very popular online payment system that is used by businesses and individuals alike to make swift financial operations.
+Their help page contributes towards the company's massive popularity as it features a dedicated help section, a list of common questions, and other sought after info users can find without extra efforts.
+Furthermore, you can get additional help in other ways too.
+The contact customer support option, Community Forum, and the Resolution Center, all help solve customer issues.

 Providing a Way to Contact Customer Support